-At present the Trust is managed by four Trustees.
+At present the Trust is managed by five Trustees.

 The Trustees are supported by Christina Jobe, the Trust's Executive Coordinator; Kerry Southerton, Events Coordinator; Heather Gale, bookkeeper and Pam Dixon, Policy and Governance Advisor.